qudo-lucas/xcr/packages/xcr-core/README.md

 # Vue and React coming soon
 ```

-# How It Works
+# How It Works (High Level)
-Once you setup your state machine, it might look something like this:
+### Config
+`XCR` requires basic understanding of [XState](https://xstate.js.org/docs/) and how to structure a state machine config.
+Here's an example of what a config could look like.

 ```javascript
 import { actions } from "xstate";